supreethr23/dp-300-database-administrator/Instructions/Labs/03-authorize-access-azure-sql-database.md

     GO
     ```

-    The first command reverts the execution context back to the database owner.
+    >**Note:** The first command reverts the execution context back to the database owner.

 1. Rerun the previous T-SQL.